fox-one/docs.pando.im/developer/lake/guide/using-sdk.md

 ## Calculate the best route to trade

-Before swapping crypto, we need to specify the swapping route.
+Before swapping cryptos, we need to specify the swapping route.

-At present, you may let's Lake to decide the route, but it has the performance issues and may slow down the bot.
-Because of that, it is recommended to calculate the a swapping route yourself.
+At present, you may let Lake decide the route, but it may cause the performance issues and slow down the bot.
+Because of that, it is recommended to calculate a swapping route yourself.

 To calculate route is easy.
 Sort the pairs according to the liquidity and call `Route` or `ReverseRoute` methods, which will return an `order` object that includes the result of calculation.